LiEnby/real-package-installer/README.md

 (also developer packages are referred to as "fake packages" implying retail ones would be "real")

-i was considering this and "Package Installer 3.0", a reference to my first ever 'homebrew' of sorts, but honestly id rather dissociate myself from that mess. at the same time though, i guess everyone has to start somewhere :D
+i was considering this and "Package Installer 3.0", a reference to my first ever 'homebrew' of sorts, but honestly id rather dis-associate myself from that mess. at the same time though, i guess everyone has to start somewhere :D